christian-ochei/3DMNIST/README.md

 #### Some Interesting things happens to the output

-Because all X,Y orientations are forced to resemble its training data, Interesting things happen.
+Because all projected volumes are forced to resemble its training data, interesting things happen.

 #